 The Kimberley - True North “The landscape is spectacular but inhospitable.
 It’s not the kind of place where you expect to be sumptuously pampered and have everything done for you, but that’s precisely what happens on North Star’s Kimberley Wilderness Cruise”.
 Luxury Travel & Style.

 To experience the Outback can mean discovering the pastoral history and the ancient landscape of the Flinders Ranges, or the monumental splendour of Uluru and the Red Centre.
-It can mean observing an extraordinary range of wildlife in the wetlands, the western reef and the desert; gleaning an understanding of Australia's indigenous culture; and meeting the colourful characters behind the Aussie Bushie legends.
+It can mean observing an extraordinary range of wildlife in the wetlands, the western reef and the desert; gleaning an understanding of Australia's aboriginal culture; and meeting the colourful characters behind the Aussie Bushie legends.

 The Australian Outback is full of very well-adapted wildlife.
 Many animals such as kangaroos and dingoes rest during the heat of the day Birdlife is prolific and huge flocks of budgerigars, cockatoos, corellas and galahs are often sighted, most often seen at waterholes at dawn and dusk..
 Various species of snakes and lizards bask in the sun in winter, on bare ground or roads, but they are rarely seen during the summer months.

 Feral animals such as camels thrive in central Australia, brought to Australia by the early Afghan drivers.
 Wild horses known as 'brumbies,' are station horses that have run wild.
 Feral pigs, foxes, cats and rabbits are also imported animals that degrade the environment, and time and money is spent eradicating them, to help protect the fragile environment.